Saltholm: History

 Saltholm was the site of an incident resulting in the loss of the British submarine HMS E13, which ran aground on the island on 17 August 1915 due to a faulty compass.
 Two days later, two German destroyers attacked the submarine while it was still stranded on the shoreline as the crew worked to refloat the vessel.
 Fifteen of the submariners were killed before Danish torpedo boats intervened to deter the attackers.
 The violation of the country's neutrality outraged the Danish government, prompting a diplomatic protest to the Germans, and the casualties were given high-profile official funerals by the Danish navy.
 The surviving crew were interned in Denmark until the end of the war in November 1918, and the wrecked submarine was scrapped.
 The commander of the E13, Lt Cdr Geoffrey Layton, went on to have a distinguished career in the Royal Navy and commanded the British Eastern Fleet during the Second World War.

 The island was for many years considered as a possible location for a new international airport and fixed link between Denmark and Sweden.
 The nearby Copenhagen Airport at Kastrup has long been the busiest airport in Scandinavia but has suffered from an acute shortage of space and its proximity to built-up areas.
 In 1965, the Nordic Council agreed in principle to build a new international airport on Saltholm, to replace the airport at Kastrup, and to construct a bridge-and-tunnel link across the island to connect Copenhagen and Malmö.
 The proposal was strongly supported by Scandinavian Airlines System, the main user of Copenhagen Airport.
 The plan envisaged building two pairs of runways, which would carry up to 20 million passengers a year by 1990.
 A 9 km bridge would connect it to Malmö and a 5 km tunnel would link to Kastrup on the Danish side.
-The project was costed at the equivalent of £250 million in 1967 (£3.1 billion / €3.4 billion at 2009 prices).
+The project was estimated to cost the equivalent of £250 million in 1967 (£3.1 billion / €3.4 billion at 2009 prices).